hw2-archive/upt/README.md

-# UPT - Universal package manager
+# UPT - Universal Package Tool

 UPT is a **crossplatform** ( thanks to nodejs ) and general purpose package manager that